Roland J. Barnick: 63rd Troop Carrier Group

 Barnick was assigned as commander of the 63rd Troop Carrier Group at Donaldson Air Force Base, S.C. in June 1957, after completing studies at the Industrial College of the Armed Forces.
 His group executed many successful missions of international significance.
 History was made at the South Pole when unprecedented paradrops of supplies and equipment were completed to the American Scientific Station.
 During the Lebanon crisis in 1958, his Task Force airlifted military units and equipment to the troubled area to help preserve the peace.
 His aircraft and crews established records throughout the world by moving tons of cargo and passengers on short notice in support of national policy.

 After two and one-half years as commander of the 63rd Troop Carrier Group, he was assigned to Headquarters Military Air Transport Service as inspector general.
 He served in this capacity from June 1960 until July 1961, when he was appointed chief of staff of the Military Air Transport Service.

 Reassigned to Donaldson in September 1961, Barnick became commander of the 63rd Troop Carrier Wing.
 The organization was moved from Donaldson Air Force Base, S.C., to Hunter Air Force Base, Georgia. in April 1963.
 During the period of this movement, Barnick's organization maintained normally heavy commitments, even though operating from two separate bases.
 He assumed this position in June 1964.

 Following his assignment to McGuire, Barnick was nominated for promotion to brigadier general by President Lyndon B. Johnson in August 1964.
 On Sept.
 16, the promotion became effective.

+Later life

 On 1 August 1967, he retired from active service as a general and command pilot, having logged more than 5,000 hours.